 4) Safe Sleeping environment, night and day

-5) Sleep baby in a safe cot in your room with you for the first 6-12 months
+5) Sleep baby in their own safe sleep space your room for the first 6 months

 6) Breastfeed baby.